Holy Week 2023

 There are two sung services during Holy Week – on Maundy Thursday at 7.30pm and at 1.30pm on Good Friday.

 On Thursday, we remember the Last Supper on the night before Jesus died.
-Jesus linked the Passover meal with his coming death, and the bread and wine became symbolic of his body and blood.
+At the end of supper with his disciples, Jesus gave to bread and wine a symbolic meaning, representing his body and blood.
 Each time we share Holy Communion, we do this in remembrance of him.
 We also re-enact Jesus’ washing of the disciples’ feet, traditionally the work of a servant, while the meal was being served, a sign that we too should serve each other.
 The altars are stripped bare, signifying the stripping of Christ before the crucifixion, and we keep watch as the disciples were asked to do in the Garden of Gethsemane.

 7.30pm The Eucharist of the Last Supper with the Washing of Feet, the Stripping of the Altars